Pacific Time App Tutorial

 Click the Follow button on the upper right of this page, register your contact information (full name and email and become verified Help Center user.
 You can then also Follow Help Center categories such as Tech Notes, submit requests or questions.
 You can "unfollow" articles or categories at any time and the notices will stop.

 Pacific Time and Expense is an App for employees who need to track their time and expenses on the go.
 Depending upon what you need, the App also can track your use of equipment, materials, other assets, and log reports and entries, such as incident reports or activity logs.

 There are two ways to use Pacific Time and Expense:

 - You can download it from the AppStore or Google Play and install it, or

 - You can run it through your mobile device’s browser (like safari or chrome)

 In this tutorial, we will walk you through using the Pacific Time App.

-Once you open the App, enter your login name and password, and you're in.
+After entering the Server name, you will be taken to the login page.
+Enter your login name and password, and you're in.